 GET

-The HTTP GET method requests a representation of the specified resource.
+The HTTP GET method requests a representation of a resource without modifying server state.
 GET is the most common HTTP method and the primary mechanism for retrieving information on the web.

 Usage